 A business model is essentially a business identity and a fundamental question in every canvas is on ‘who is going to be your paying customer’.
 Internally, organizations need to ask this question at different phases in regular intervals and interestingly, the answers vary each time.
-We make lot of assumptions about our customers and why they pay to consume our products and services.
-The underlying assumptions are a subject for continuous ratification and organizations become stagnant when they resist any changes to the assumptions.
+We make a lot of assumptions about our customers and why they pay to consume our products and services.
+The underlying assumptions are subject for continuous ratification and organizations become stagnant when they resist any changes to the assumptions.

 Though there are many tools that aid in validating your assumptions on your customers, I strongly feel that design thinking is a simple and most efficient tool.
 Incorporating the concept of design thinking in every organizational process will help in orienting your strategy by identifying your customer and it also answers the question of why they are paying for your products/services.
-Design thinking revolves around the fundamental concept of customer centric strategy and continuous validation and correction of the assumptions.
+Design thinking revolves around the fundamental concept of customer-centric strategy and continuous validation and correction of the assumptions.